-Section 509.2.1: This section is carried over from the previous City of Desert Hot Springs Municipal Code Chapter 15.08 and relocated to a more appropriate location in the code.
+Section 509.2.1: This section is new to City of Desert Hot Springs Municipal Code Chapter 15.08.
+This section is carried over from the existing Riverside County Fire Ordinance for consistency and application.
 This amendment encompasses other exterior fire protection water supply appliances such as Fire Department connections, and other exterior fire protection system control valves, or any other exterior fire protection system component that may require immediate access.

-Section 606.10.1.2: This section is carried over from the previous City of Desert Hot Springs Municipal Code Chapter 15.08.
+Section 606.10.1.2: This section is new to City of Desert Hot Springs Municipal Code Chapter 15.08.
+This section is carried over from the existing Riverside County Fire Ordinance for consistency and application.
 This section specifies the location of manual crossover valves when manual operation is required by the Fire Code Official.
 The amendment specifies that the manual valves shall be located in an approved location immediately outside of the machinery room, in a secure metal box or equivalent and marked as Emergency Controls.
 This is to ensure that the valves are in readily accessible location(s) for access during an emergency.

-Section 903.2: This section is carried over from the previous City of Desert Hot Springs Municipal Code Chapter 15.08 with modification.
+Section 903.2: This section is new to City of Desert Hot Springs Municipal Code Chapter 15.08.
+This section is carried over from the existing Riverside County Fire Ordinance for consistency and application.
 Modifications have been made to provide certain exemptions including, but not limited to, agricultural and greenhouse Group U structures up to 5,500 square feet in area and specific shade structures.

-The existing amendment provides a base square footage requirement for all new commercial, industrial, and residential occupancies other than one- and two-family dwellings.
+The amendment provides a base square footage requirement for all new commercial, industrial, and residential occupancies other than one- and two-family dwellings.
 Though the amendment includes a reference to the requirement for one- and two-family dwellings, the authority for residential fire sprinkler requirements resides in Title 24, Part 2.5 [2016 California Residential Code].